UPBGE/UPBGE-Docs/source/manual/logic_nodes/category_2/objects/transformation/follow_path.rst

    The order that the object will follow is according to the alphabetical and numerical order of the **Child Objects**.

 Loop
-   If selected: after arriving at the position of the last child, the object will return to the start of the displacement
+   If selected: after arriving at the position of the last point, the object will return to the start of the displacement

-   Unselected: The object will end the displacement at the last empty object in the *Parent*.
+   Unselected: The object will end the displacement at the last Curve's point.

 Optional Navmesh
    If there is a boundary in the area where the object travels, select the `Navigation Mesh <https://upbge.org/manual/manual/logic_nodes/category_2/objects/transformation/move_to_with_navmesh.html>`_